glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 ## 9 Gallery of curves and online plotter

 The second order roulette produces truly wild curves.
 This is by far the most interesting extension of the ordinary spirograph.
 I prepared a slide-show of interesting curves on [youtube][my-youtube-gallery].
 My method was to pick parameters from "more common" gears and hoops from basic wild gears collections, generate couple of thousand curves and their properties and then automatically sub-select for lighter curves (smallish $$T$$ and/or not too big $$T_3/T$$ and/or higher symmetries).
 The shown curves should all be possible to draw with pen on paper with wild gears.
-I also tried to note when different cog combination produces the same frequencies since that will generate similar curve.
+I also tried to note when different cog combination produces the same frequencies since that will generate a similar curve.

 I also wrote a basic plotter in javascript: [here][roulette_plot].
 The tool uses (Eq.2) and (Eq.3.2) and can visualize curves.
 It might not be super stable (just reload the page in different tab).
-The tool can also invert frequencies (scroll down) and this is perhaps more interesting application.
+The tool can also invert frequencies (scroll down) and this is probably more interesting application.